 Launched in 2011, Saatva has established itself as one of the few online mattress companies that delivers and sets up the mattress with every order.
 The company’s flagship mattress is a coil-on-coil hybrid mattress with a Euro-top cover, a thin polyfoam and memory foam comfort layer, a layer of pocketed coils, and a support core made of hourglass coils.

 The Saatva mattress comes in three firmness levels: Plush Soft, Luxury Firm, and Firm.
 These correspond to a Soft (2-3), Medium Firm (6), and Firm (7-8) on our 1-10 firmness scale.
 Saatva also lets customers choose between an 11.5-inch and a 14.5-inch profile.

 Aside from the flagship innerspring mattress, Saatva makes a variety of bedding accessories and two other luxury mattresses: the Saatva Solaire airbed and the Saatva HD hybrid.
+The additionally offer the Loom & Leaf memory foam mattress and the flippable latex model, the Zenhaven.
 This review will focus exclusively on the flagship Saatva mattress.

 Saatva Mattresses At-A-Glance

 |Saatva Classic||Saatva Solaire||Saatva HD|